Key Takeaways

 According to the U.S. Bureau of Labor Statistics, the hospitality and leisure industry has one of the highest separation rates.
 In fact, it hovers around 70-80% annually.
 Although some factors, like workers going back to school and their contracts ending, are out of your control, most other things are.

 As a Housekeeping Manager, you must devise strategies to build and maintain a strong team.
 First and foremost, make sure they receive competitive wages and benefits like health insurance.
-Provide them with comprehensive training so they know exactly what needs to be done and how.
-Use accessible digital hotel checklists to train them on standard housekeeping procedures and to communicate the expectations from the start.
-Implement staff recognition programs and offer incentives and growth opportunities.
+Provide them with comprehensive staff training so they know exactly what needs to be done and how.
+Conduct regular team meetings to review inspection scores and share feedback are a standard part of effective housekeeping management

 Hotel Inspection Checklists: Explore our library of free hotel checklists to train your staff.